Key Biscayne, Florida: Climate

 Key Biscayne has a tropical monsoon climate (Am).
 Key Biscayne experiences hot, humid summers and warm, dry winters.
 The island is in USDA plant zone 11a.
 Due to its island location, Key Biscayne is subject to cooler highs than Miami year-round.
 Hurricanes threaten the island occasionally, though landfalls are rare.
 Precipitation is lower than that of Miami, as the Atlantic Ocean inhibits summer thunderstorm convection.

 Demographics

 2020 census

-As of the 2020 U.S. census, there were 14,809 people, 4,422 households, and 3,263 families residing in the village.
+As of the 2020 U.S. census, there were 14,809 people, 4,058 households, and 3,174 families residing in the village.
+The most reported ancestries in 2020 were: